 Any roundabouts or other road management devices on potential bus routes are constructed to accommodate ultra low floor buses in accordance with the Public Transport Guidelines for Land Use and Development; and

-The proposal includes the construction of the bus stops shown on Plan 16 – Public Transport in the Officer Precinct Structure Plan (September 2011), including bus stop hard stands with direct and safe pedestrian access to a pedestrian path (all in accordance with the Public Transport Guidelines for Land Use and Development and compliant with the Disability Discrimination Act – Disability Standards for Accessible Public Transport 2002) at no cost to the Director of Public Transport all to the satisfaction of the Director of Public Transport.
+The proposal includes the construction of the bus stops shown on Plan 16 – Public Transport in the Officer Precinct Structure Plan (September 2011, Amended March 2018), including bus stop hard stands with direct and safe pedestrian access to a pedestrian path (all in accordance with the Public Transport Guidelines for Land Use and Development and compliant with the Disability Discrimination Act – Disability Standards for Accessible Public Transport 2002) at no cost to the Director of Public Transport all to the satisfaction of the Director of Public Transport.

 A responsible authority may address any of the above matters through planning permit conditions.